-Diagnosis is often suspected based on developmental abnormalities or delayed puberty but requires confirmation by testing, including measurement of testosterone, LH, and FSH.
+Diagnosis of male hypogonadism in children is often suspected based on developmental abnormalities or delayed puberty but requires confirmation by testing, including measurement of testosterone, LH, and FSH.
 LH and FSH levels are more sensitive than testosterone levels, especially for detecting primary hypogonadism.

 LH and FSH levels also help determine whether hypogonadism is primary or secondary:

 In boys with short stature, delayed pubertal development, low testosterone, and low FSH and LH levels may indicate constitutional delay.
 Elevated serum FSH levels with normal serum testosterone and LH levels typically indicate impaired spermatogenesis but not impaired testosterone production.
 In primary hypogonadism, it is important to determine the karyotype to investigate for Klinefelter syndrome.